A Vintage Report

 Ours is a very busy cellar door, with wine sales our main activity, and our small kitchen and pizza oven are just not suited to large groups wanting fast service during weekends.
 There are necessary constraints on the number or pizzas per table, and if we can accommodate a large booking the a la carte menu is not always available.
 We like to think that our offering, whilst simple, uses the best produce – local where possible – and is well cooked.

-Welcome to our Spring Menu.
+Welcome to our Summer Menu.
 It's intended – in both the pizza and a la carte versions – to be a blend of some traditional Italian favourites and a few dishes we haven't offered before.
 We invite you all to come out, taste some, and give us your thoughts!

 We are pleased to present our new Wedding e-brochure – with all the information you need to plan a beautiful wedding at di Lusso Estate.
 Imagine your special wedding day in our vineyard setting with the gorgeous lake as a backdrop!
 Click here to go to our Wedding page.